priyabratapaul/priyabratapaul/README.md

 - **[NovaDAV](https://novadav.vercel.app/)**:
-    - It is a lightweight, modern, and aesthetic web interface for CalDAV and CardDAV servers.
+    - It is a lightweight web interface for CalDAV and CardDAV servers.
     - Built for users who value privacy, speed, and clean design.
     - It allows you to manage your calendars and contacts directly from your browser without intermediate servers.